jhedstrom/drupalextension/STEPS.md

 @Given I enter :value for :field</code></summary>

 <br/>
-Enter a value into a form field
+Enter a value into a form field.
 <br/><br/>

 ```gherkin